-The second benefit and way to reduce your US tax bill as an American abroad are through the Foreign Tax Credit (Form 1116).
-This benefit is great for US families abroad because it allows them to claim the refundable additional child tax credits of up to $1,400 per qualifying child.
+The second benefit and way to reduce your US tax bill as an American abroad is through the Foreign Tax Credit (Form 1116).
+This benefit is great for US families abroad because it allows them to claim the refundable additional child tax credits of up to $2,000 per qualifying child.

 So if your income was taxed by a foreign country (because you’re working abroad), you can subtract the amount of tax from your US tax.
 This most likely helps you lessen your US tax bill.
 However, make sure to remember that claiming the foreign tax credit on your foreign taxes related to income excluded from Form 2555 is not allowed.

 Though just because you can use one or both of these benefits, does not mean you can skip the filing process!
 US American working overseas taxes are very important to take care of.

 It is also possible to combine the FEIE with the Foreign Tax Credit through applying to the Foreign Tax Credit which will reduce your US tax bill to as low as zero.
 And even if you calculate your tax bill to get down to zero, you still have to file your US taxes.